mlflow/mlflow/examples/llms/README.md

 $ cd question_answering && python question_answering.py
 ```

 Note that this example requires MLflow 2.4.0 or greater to run.
-Additionally, you must have the [OpenAI Python client](https://pypi.org/project/openai/) installed in order to run the example.
+Additionally, you must have the [OpenAI Python client](https://pypi.org/project/openai/), [tiktoken](https://pypi.org/project/tiktoken/), and [tenacity](https://pypi.org/project/tenacity/) installed in order to run the example.
 Finally, you must specify a valid OpenAI API key in the ``OPENAI_API_KEY`` environment variable.